anarchydude/nercclock/README.md

 StartTree kicks in, produces the start tones, then starts clock.
 Either Red or Blue button can be pressed for tap out during fight, which also includes pause currently.

+#### Color Defining ####

+Status color changes are set for the clock when the clock passes 1 minute left, and 10 seconds left.
+In addtion there is a color change on pause (that part still in progress)

+Colors variables are defined as decimal for the clock (Adafruit NeoPixel codebase) you can find an online converter to take hex and convert to said color.

 ## Current items to change ##

 - Adding a starttree countdown tone to the restart after pause